izushimada4101123/plantuml-viewer/README.md

 - Automatically updates the diagram when the local file is changed.
 - You can use your own server by changing the server URL in the popup of the action button (action button is displayed while viewing PlantUML files).

+## Custom

+- You can reder a plantuml file include 'newpage' as multipage diagram.

 ## Permissions

 This extension does not require any permissions.